RoxasShadow/Pasteling/README.md

 Ciphering and hashing
 ---------------------
 *Pasteling* (en|de)crypts pastes in *AES* and hashes keys in *PBKDF2*.
-Algorithms configuration is available in `public/javascripts/pasteling/config.js`.
+Algorithms configuration is available in `lib/javascripts/pasteling/config.js`.

-If you want to use different ciphering algorithms, you have just to create an adapter in `public/javascripts/algorithms/ciphering/`, load it in `public/javascripts/algorithms/ciphering.js` and in `public/javascripts/run.js` and so select it in `public/javascripts/pasteling/config.js`.
+For example, if you want to use a different ciphering algorithm, you have just to create an adapter in `lib/javascripts/algorithms/ciphering/`.
-The same applies to the hashing.
+If you have used an external library, add it in `Gruntfile.js` and then select your adapter in `lib/javascripts/pasteling/config.js`.

 Clients
 -------